 When you don’t know who was doing the action.

-In this case, the emphasis is on the item taken rather than who took them.
+In this case, the emphasis is on the item dropped and not who did it.

 When what was done is more important than who did it.